 - effectiveness – the extent to which objectives are met (‘doing the right things’).

-An Efficiency Measurement Model has been developed to help measure and record value for money achieved by institutions and the sector as a whole.
+An Efficiency Measurement Model was developed to help measure and record value for money achieved by institutions and the sector.
+Whilst this is no longer used in practice, the principles of the model can still be useful in measuring procurement efficiency.